Zag-Research/Zag-Smalltalk/Documentation/MemoryManagement.md

 If, after an allocation in the teen arena (from a nursery collection, or a large-object allocation), there is not enough free space in the teen arena for a full nursery collection, then the nursery arena will be collected into the teen arena and then the teen arena will be collected.
 This is collected into the other teen arena, and if there still isn't enough space for a full copy from the nursery, then the teen arena will be copied into the shared GlobalArena, so it must obtain a lock.
 The actual collection is done with a copying collector as, (a) much of the content is likely garbage, and (b) we must have room into which to copy the nursery.

+### Stack of Contexts
+The execution stack is allocated at the top of the nursery arena, and grows down.
+This means that for both heap and stack allocation, the space between the heap pointer and the stack pointer is what is available.
+If insufficient space is available then either the contexts will be reified and copied to the teen arena, or the nursery will be collected to the teen arena (which is done depends on what percentage of the nursery arena is currently taken up by the stack).

+The stack pointer points to the top of the working stack.
+If the sender's context is on the stack (which can be determined from the age field in the header), the working stack area is from the stack pointer to the context.
+If the sender's context is not in the stack area, then the working stack area is from the stack pointer to the top of the nursery arena.

+On entry to a method, the working stack is that of the sender, and the contents will include `self` and the parameters to the method (in reverse order as they are pushed in left-to-right order) and below that other working stack of the sender.
+If the current method starts with a primitive, the primitive will work with those values; if successful replacing `self` and the parameters with the result and then returning to the sender.
+Otherwise, if the current method sends any non-tail messages or captures `thisContext`, then a Context object is partially created, capturing the whole working stack of the sender, and setting the ContextPtr and stack pointer to the newly created context.
+See [[Execution]] for more details.

 ### Copying Collector
-Copying collectors are much faster if you mostly have garbage.
-Every BlockClosure or temporary array you create almost instantly becomes garbage, so a typical minor collect might be only 10-20% live data ^[experimental data to follow].
+Copying collectors are much faster than mark-and-sweep collectors if you mostly have garbage.
+Every BlockClosure or temporary array you create almost instantly becomes garbage, so a typical minor collect might be only 10-20% live data^[experimental data to follow].
 Even more importantly, allocations are practically free, just bump a pointer.
 They are also very cache friendly.
 This means they are ideal for a per-thread arena, where no locks are required.
 This is why Zag uses this for per-thread arenas.

 ## Global Arena
 The GlobalArena is the eventual repository for all live data.
 One invariant is that objects in the GlobalArena cannot reference objects in a nursery or teen arena, so such objects must be promoted to the GlobalArena (this is the reason for a nursery collection before any teen collection).
 There are several sources of this data: